Forensic Science (FS)

 In this course students will acquire the knowledge and skills to collect, preserve and analyze trace evidence.
 While frequently overlooked at crime scenes, trace evidence has significant value.
 Using microscopic and chemical analysis, students will investigate paints, hair, fibers and glass evidence in both crime scene and laboratory situations.
 F.

 FS 352.
-Friction Ridge Processing and Examination.
+Fingerprinting and Friction Ridge Processing and Examination.
 3 Credits.

 Friction ridges have been used for personal identification for hundreds of years.
 Even in the DNA era, friction ridges still remain crucial to forensic science.
 In this course, students will gain knowledge and skills to accurately process friction ridge skin including various dusting, fuming, and lifting techniques.
 Additionally, students will use ACE-V methodology to examine and evaluate friction ridge marks.
 F.